Skip to main content

 Skill file: skills/outreach-sequence/SKILL.md

-• Subject line performance by type: Gong Labs' analysis of 85M emails found that 1-4 word subject lines that look like internal emails consistently outperform longer, marketing-style subjects.
-The skill defaults to this format.
+• Subject line performance by type: Gong Labs' analysis of 85M emails found that 1–4 word subject lines that look like internal emails consistently outperform longer, marketing-style subjects.
+The skill defaults to this format and explains why.

 • The BASHO opener framework: A research-based personalized first line that connects one specific observable fact about the prospect to the value proposition.
 The skill generates BASHO openers when given a company name, LinkedIn URL, or trigger event.